buildingSMART/BCF-API/README.md

         "events": [
             {
                 "type": "comment_text_updated",
-                "value": "This is the updated comment"
+                "value": { "displayValue": "This is the updated comment" }
             }
         ]
     }]